strobelightprojects/EmployeeID/README.md

 - Add in department or job title to the program
 - Add in a wat to access the employee like email, phone number etc
-- Add the ability to view a single employee by name or ID number you - Improve by braking parts off into their own files for better coding mangement
+- Add the ability to view a single employee by name or ID number
+- Improve by braking parts off into their own files for better coding mangement
+- Fix/Improve make IDs work with a mix of letters and numbers change to a string instead of int.